 3. Customer Service Rep

 If you enjoy talking on the phone and you have a landline — you can work-at-home providing customer service support for a wide variety of companies.
 Some of the more popular companies hiring for these virtual call center positions:

 Related Content: Virtual Call Center Jobs: Get Paid to Talk on the Phone

 4. Craft Seller

-If you’re more of an artsy and crafty type — consider opening up an online storefront on Etsy.
-With Etsy, you don’t need to invest any money upfront just create your products, take some high-quality photos, add some text, and hit publish.
+If you're more of an artsy and crafty type — consider opening up an online storefront on Etsy.
+With Etsy, you don't need to invest any money upfront just create your products, take some high-quality photos, add some text, and hit publish.
 When a sale is made, Etsy will take a small transaction fee out of your profit.
-Of course, you’ll need to purchase your materials and pay for shipping costs, so be sure to add these into your sales price.
+Of course, you'll need to purchase your materials and pay for shipping costs, so be sure to add these to your sales price.
 For more information on what it takes to be a successful Etsy seller — check out this interview with full-time Etsy seller, Melanie.

 Related Content: Craft Jobs for Stay-at-Home Moms

 Do you have a great saying or design that you'd like to put on a t-shirt?
 Then check out Teespring!
 With Teespring, you create your t-shirts designs (or coffee mugs, sweatshirts, tote bags, phone cases, and more) on the platform, choose your colors, determine your price, and your product description, and publish your listing.
 Teespring will give you links to your storefront and individual products so you can promote online.